EricSlick/pq_post_office/README.md

 responsibility.

 ### Disadvantages Of This Approach
-It is added complexity and not every application needs this.
+It is added complexity and time to code.
+It is not suited to situations where this level of code isolation does not provide future time savings sufficient for the added time cost.

 ### Other Use Cases
 This pattern is useful for isolating gems as well as third party apis.
 Sometimes a gem is great